awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartLabelDetection.md

 Starts asynchronous detection of labels in a stored video\.

-Rekognition Video can detect labels in a video\.
+Amazon Rekognition Video can detect labels in a video\.
 Labels are instances of real\-world entities\.
 This includes objects like flower, tree, and table; events like wedding, graduation, and birthday party; concepts like landscape, evening, and nature; and activities like a person getting out of a car or a person skiing\.

 The video must be stored in an Amazon S3 bucket\.
 Use [Video](API_Video.md) to specify the bucket name and the filename of the video\. `StartLabelDetection` returns a job identifier \(`JobId`\) which you use to get the results of the operation\.
-When label detection is finished, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
+When label detection is finished, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.

 To get the results of the label detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetLabelDetection](API_GetLabelDetection.md) and pass the job identifier \(`JobId`\) from the initial call to `StartLabelDetection`\.